southbridgeio/redmine_activity_report/README.md

 ```
 ## Plugin use

+The plugin counts time spent on projects, counting the time that assignee puts in tickets.

 Tick the priority statuses in the `Alarm priorities` section to include them in report.
 Tick trackers in the `Send a separate report on trackers` section if you'd like them to be added to the report.